 Learn more about chronic pain

-Ways to cope, help, and find treatment for chronic pain
+Ways to cope and find treatment for chronic pain

-While not everyone with Myositis will experience chronic pain, it is estimated that roughly 40% do.
-A physician at Johns Hopkins Myositis Center told us that 50% of their patients present with muscle pain.
+While not everyone with myositis will experience chronic pain, it is estimated that roughly 40% do.
+A physician at Johns Hopkins Myositis Center told us that 50% of her patients present with muscle pain.

 An important factor to note is that when treating pain, the goal is usually not to eliminate pain altogether unless possible.
 However, treatments can minimize the amount of pain patients experience.

 The goal of treating pain is usually to improve the patient’s experience and minimize pain.

 Chronic pain can be treated by a pain management specialist, such as a physician anesthesiologist who has specific knowledge and understanding about the complex ways pain affects our body and mind.